Grindon, Staffordshire: History and tourism

-Grindon was served by a railway station which was opened by the Leek and Manifold Valley Light Railway on 27 June 1904, whilst being entirely operated by the North Staffordshire Railway.
+Grindon was served by a railway station which was close to the Beeston Tor and was opened by the Leek and Manifold Valley Light Railway on 27 June 1904, whilst being entirely operated by the North Staffordshire Railway.
 The village was a little distance from the station, and the fact that the line followed the valley bottom whereas the settlements served by the railway were mostly on the hill-tops above was a contributory factor in its demise.
 The line closed in 1934, but in 1937 the route was reopened as the Manifold Way, a fully tarmacked 8-mile walk- and cycle-path which runs from Hulme End in the north to Waterhouses in the south.

 The severe winter of February to April 1947 brought particular hardship for moorlands villages like Grindon.
 Relief was brought by air, but one RAF Halifax aircraft crashed into the moors near Grindon during a severe blizzard.
 A memorial to the crew and passengers is in the Church.